electron/electron/docs/tutorial/desktop-environment-integration.md

     arguments: '--new-window',
     iconPath: process.execPath,
     iconIndex: 0,
-    title: 'New Window'
+    title: 'New Window',
-    description: 'Create a new winodw',
+    description: 'Create a new window',
   }
 ]);
 ```